dan-da/db_extractor/README.md

 ### dbModelFactory

 This factory class provides a simplified way to access or instantiate DAO and DTO objects.

-(In PV, this class is not used directly, but rather via a static wrapper, dbFactory.)
+(Often this class is not used directly, but rather via a static wrapper, dbFactory.)

 ### [table]_dto_base

 These abstract classes are automatically generated and should never be manually modified, and cannot be directly instantiated.
 They provide a public attribute for each column in a table, and each object can contain data for one DB row.

 ### [table]_dto

 These classes are automatically generated and are intended to be manually modified.
 If the class file already exists, it will be ignored by the generator.
 These classes inherit from <table>_dto_base, and it is these wrapper classes that are intended to be instantiated.

 ### [table]_custom_dto

 These classes are not generated.
 Rather they are intended to be written by hand and placed in the dto/custom directory.
 These classes provide a place for custom types that match an SQL query, but do NOT match any table.

+The use of custom DTOs is discouraged.
+In a well designed application they are not typically required.

 ### daoBase

 This is a common base class that all dao classes inherit from.
 It manages the reference to the Dal db connection and provides some common dao methods.

 ### [table]_dao_base

 These abstract classes are automatically generated and should never be manually modified, and cannot be directly instantiated.
 They provide basic methods for SQL insert, delete, update, and select operations.

 ### [table]_dao

 These classes are automatically generated and are intended to be manually modified.
 If the class file already exists, it will be ignored by the generator.
 These classes inherit from [table]_dao_base, and it is these wrapper classes that are intended to be instantiated.

 ### [table]_custom_dao

 These classes are not generated.
 Rather they are intended to be written by hand and placed in the dao/custom directory.
 These classes provide a place for custom dao containing queries that do not fit the single-table model well. examples include calls to stored procedures or queries with complex joins, eg reports.

+The use of custom DAOs is discouraged.
+In a well designed application they are not typically required.

 ### daoCriteria

 This class is used to programatically define SQL clauses including WHERE, ORDER BY, GROUP BY, LIMIT and OFFSET.
 In particular, the WHERE clause support is nice, because it provides support for all the major SQL operators and conditionals eg: or_(), and_(), equals(), greaterthan(), etc.

 The class supports single table queries only.
 It does not currently support queries that involve joins.
 For this, you might consider defining a view inside the database, or creating a custom query in your [table]_dao class.

-The daoCriteria class can be passed to the following methods of every dao object:
+The daoCriteria class can be passed to the following methods of every dao
+object:

 * ::getByCriteria()
 * ::updateByCriteria()
 * ::deleteByCriteria()

 In the case of update or delete, only the WHERE clause criteria will be used.
 In the case of select, all specified criteria are used.

-The recommended way to instantiate daoCriteria is with dbModelFactory()->daoCriteriaNew(), or in PV with dbFactory::daoCriteriaNew().
+The recommended way to instantiate daoCriteria is with dbFactory::dbmf()->daoCriteriaNew()

 See example below.